hema-code06/cloud-crud-webapp/README.md

 | `NODE_ENV` | `production` |
 | `NPM_CONFIG_PRODUCTION` | `false` for the Render TypeScript build |

-> **Security:** Actual credentials and secrets are stored only in local environment variables and deployment platform environment settings.
-They are not committed to the repository.

 ### Frontend (`frontend/.env` locally, or Vercel → Environment Variables)